(Was a part of chapter 45 in version 1)

 The religions of the Book attribute these visions of angels, who are creatures created by God, who can never do evil.
 The Eastern religions attribute these visions to Devas (blessed ones, in Catholic terms), ordinary human elders who obtained an angelic level of goodness and wisdom.
 In practice, it is difficult to know which one is true.
 In practice, there is no real point at knowing which of these two views is true, so that we shall avoid theoretical disputes about the sex of the angels... as they prefer the practice hi hi hi!

 Of course, such kind of things never happen to people without any spiritual practice.
-So the Popperians, if you want to test the existence of such visions, here is the experimental protocol: take a sincere spiritual motivations, and work it out enough for this motivation to become a crucial part of your personality.
+So, the Popperians, if you want to test the existence of such visions, here is the experimental protocol: take a sincere spiritual motivations, and work it out enough for this motivation to become a crucial part of your personality.
+Remember that one of the basic principles of General Epistemology is that you must be in the same time the observer and the test tube!
+(Chapitre II-4) To scamper off then immediatelly removes your scientific statute.

 If even torture and death cannot push people in the path of the spirit, what brings them here, then?